Score Replacement with Bounded Deviation for Rare Prompt Generation: Introduction

-Diffusion models~\citep{rombach2022high,podell2023sdxl,chen2024pixartalpha,chen2024pixartsigma,esser2024scaling,flux2024,liu2024playground,xie2025sana} have rapidly become the dominant paradigm in generative modeling, achieving state-of-the-art results across diverse applications.
-These models excel not only in high-fidelity content synthesis~\citep{jiang2024videobooth,zhang20244diffusion,nie2025large}, but also in fine-grained editing~\citep{chen2024proedit,nguyen2025h} and multi-modal generation tasks~\citep{ruan2023mm,chen2024diffusion}.
-Their scalability, controllability, and strong generalization have led to widespread adoption in both academic research and industrial production.
-However, as diffusion models become increasingly central to content creation pipelines, there is a growing demand for accurately generating rare concepts, \ie, visual representations of prompts that appear infrequently or are virtually absent in training data.
-Despite their impressive capabilities, existing models struggle to faithfully synthesize such concepts~\citep{park2025raretofrequent}, primarily because the probability of encountering these prompts in the training distribution is effectively zero~\citep{song2019generative}.
-Addressing this challenge requires new methods that can reliably interpret and generate rare concepts with both high visual fidelity and strong semantic alignment.
+Diffusion models~\citep{rombach2022high,podell2023sdxl,chen2024pixartalpha,chen2024pixartsigma,esser2024scaling,flux2024,liu2024playground,xie2025sana} have dominated the generative paradigm, achieving state-of-the-art performance across a wide spectrum of tasks.
+They excel at high-fidelity image synthesis~\citep{jiang2024videobooth,zhang20244diffusion,nie2025large}, fine-grained editing~\citep{chen2024proedit,nguyen2025h}, and multi-modal generation~\citep{chen2024diffusion,rojas2025diffuse}.
+Their scalability, controllability, and generalization capabilities have driven widespread adoption in both academic and industrial pipelines.
+However, despite these advances, diffusion models consistently struggle with \emph{rare concepts}, \textit{i.e.}, visual representations of prompts that appear infrequently or are effectively absent in training data~\citep{song2019generative}.
+Addressing this limitation is essential for making diffusion models robust to the full diversity of user intent.

-One recent attempt to address this challenge is the Rare-to-Frequent (R2F) framework~\citep{park2025raretofrequent}, which leverages large language models (LLMs) to rewrite prompts by replacing rare concepts (\eg, ``\texttt{a hairy frog}'') with more frequent, semantically related alternatives (\eg, ``\texttt{a hairy animal}'').
-During sampling, the model alternates between the frequent and rare prompts, progressively guiding generation toward the intended rare concept.
-While R2F makes an important step forward, it suffers from two fundamental limitations: a lack of theoretical guidance and abrupt prompt transitions.
-Without understanding the underlying generation dynamics of diffusion models, R2F relies on heuristic scheduling to decide when and how to switch prompts, often leading to unstable or suboptimal results.
-Furthermore, its discrete and abrupt alternation introduces temporal discontinuities, resulting in inconsistent object rendering and poor compositional coherence.

-These limitations prevent the establishment of a smooth and coherent generation path from frequent to rare concepts, manifesting in two key challenges: \textbf{ineffective guidance} and \textbf{unstable transitions}.
-Specifically, the absence of adaptive control causes the model to either oversimplify or exaggerate certain visual details, depending on the prompt and model architecture.
-For example, in~\cref{fig:teaser} (left), the transition is delayed—causing the hairless'' attribute to be applied while the horse’’ fails to appear.
-In the middle case, switching too early leads to a banana-shaped object, but the ``watermelon’’ concept remains incomplete.
-When the semantic gap between frequent and rare concepts is large, abrupt prompt alternation introduces visual inconsistencies across denoising steps, as seen in~\cref{fig:teaser} (right), where mismatched elements like realistic human hands emerge.
-Without a theoretically grounded path through the latent space, the final outputs often fail to faithfully represent the intended rare concepts, compromising both visual fidelity and semantic alignment.